Columbia University Sociology Home

 View Printable Version

 This handbook is intended to help you navigate through the years of study and research that will lead to a Ph.D. degree in anthropology at Columbia.
 It is hoped that these explanations and the outlining of procedures will help you in planning your studies.
-For more information about the Graduate School of Arts and Sciences (GSAS) regulations and procedures you should also refer to the GSAS Bulletin.
+For more information about the Graduate School of Arts and Sciences (GSAS) regulations and procedures you should also refer to the website of GSAS.

-The Ph.D. in anthropology typically requires 2 years of course work followed by a year of exams, prospectus writing and grant submission; 1-2 years of dissertation research; and 1-2 years of dissertation write-up.
-The ideal time frame for completion is 6-7 years, but circumstances vary.
-GSAS, however, has a “seven-year rule” which bars further funding and continuance in housing.
+The Ph.D. in our department typically requires 3 years of course work; the third year is taken up with Admission to Candidacy Exams, prospectus writing, and grant submissions (additional coursework at a somewhat less intensive pace is to be continued during this third year, as well); 1-2 years of dissertation research; and 2-3 years of dissertation write-up.
+The ideal time frame for completion is 7 years, but circumstances vary, particularly when ethnographic fieldwork comes into the picture.
+GSAS, however, has a “seven-year rule” which bars further funding and continuance in university housing after seven years; after seven years, students are also not eligibile to be regular Teaching Fellows and must look for other sources of funding.
 Please be aware that the receipt of external funding does not defer or extend the seven-year rule.
+Additionally, GSAS has recently instituted a 9-year maximum for the completion of ALL Ph.D. requirements, including the approved dissertation.
+Students who do not finish within 9 years will not be allowed to finish their Ph.Ds.

 Please make yourself at home in and help maintain the Graduate Student Lounge.
 Other facilities primarily intended for your use are the Scheps departmental library and the adjoining computer room.